The Block Editor

 Using HTML

-The seventh icon in the Insert Bar, which looks like a less-than and greater-than sign together, is used to convert your text into the pure HTML content.
+The seventh option in the list of block types is used for inserting HTML content.
 As discussed earlier in The Publii Editors section of this guide, your post content needs to be converted to HTML to be displayed in browsers correctly.
 By converting your block to HTML, you will be able to directly manipulate and insert your own HTML code; perfect if you need to use a specific tag or formatting that isn't directly usable in the Block Editor.

-The eighth icon in the Insert Bar changes the block to contain only a divider which can be used to separate paragraphs that are not directly connected thematically, or to add a aesthetic touch to the page.
+The eighth option in the list of block types changes the block to contain only a divider, which can be used to separate paragraphs that are not directly connected thematically or to add an aesthetic touch to the page.

 A divider will take up an entire block, and no additional text can be added.